benmvp/slides/2022/houreactdevs/mixins-hooks.md

 - And because React is basically "Just JavaScript™"
   - Sharing helper functions is great too
-  - Can call API utilities, data transformation helpers, etc
+  - Can call API utilities, data transformation helpers (like `lodash`), etc
   - All from within the component code
 - Here we have a `fetchImages` that when given an optional `teamId`
   - Will retrieve images of the players for the team
   - Or retrieve team logs when `teamId` is `undefined`
-- Keep this `fetchImages` utility in mind because we'll be referencing it throughout
+- Keep this `fetchImages` utility in mind because we'll be referencing it throughout the rest of our time

 /////
 <!-- .slide: data-background="url(../../img/ts-react/electric-cables-john-barkiple-l090uFWoPaI-unsplash.jpg) no-repeat center" data-background-size="cover" -->